sujonraihan/ibcs/Linux/process-monitoring.md

 ## 🎯 Summary

-Process Monitoring হল Linux administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+Process Monitoring is an important part of Linux administration that:

-- ✅ চলমান প্রসেস ট্র্যাক করে
+- ✅ Tracks running processes
-- ✅ রিসোর্স ব্যবহার মনিটর করে
+- ✅ Monitors resource usage
-- ✅ পারফরমেন্স বিশ্লেষণ করে
+- ✅ Analyzes performance
-- ✅ সিকিউরিটি নিশ্চিত করে
+- ✅ Ensures security
-- ✅ সমস্যা শনাক্ত করে
+- ✅ Identifies problems

-সঠিক process monitoring tools এবং techniques ব্যবহার করে একটি efficient এবং secure Linux system পরিচালনা করা যায়।
+With proper process monitoring tools and techniques, an efficient and secure Linux system can be managed.